qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In C++, `std::string` has no constraint of encoding and is similar to byte array.
 String length and indexing is based on bytes.
   - No language mentioned above do string length and indexing based on grapheme cluster.
   - In SQL, `varchar(100)` limits 100 code points (not byte).
+- When reading text data in chunk, don't convert individual chunks to string then concat, as it may cut inside a UTF-8 code point.
 - Some Windows text files have byte order mark (BOM) at the beginning.
 It's U+FEFF zero-width no-break space (it's normally invisible).
 FE FF means file is in big-endian UTF-16.
 EF BB BF means UTF-8.
 Some non-Windows software doesn't handle BOM.
 - When converting binary data to string, often the invalid places are replaced by � (U+FFFD)
 - [Confusable characters](https://github.com/unicode-org/icu/blob/main/icu4c/source/data/unidata/confusables.txt).
+- Microsoft Word and Google Doc auto-replace `"` to `“` `”`.
+Also auto-replace -- into en dash – which is similar to minus-hyphen -.
 - Normalization.
 For example é can be U+00E9 (one code point) or U+0065 U+0301 (two code points).
 String comparision works on binary data and don't consider normalization.
 - [Zero-width characters](https://ptiglobal.com/the-beauty-of-unicode-zero-width-characters/), [Invisible characters](https://invisible-characters.com/)
 - Line break.
 Windows often use CRLF `\r\n` for line break.
 Linux and macOS often use LF `\n` for line break.